 Call us anytime to learn about our programs at 905-562-3819 or email us at firstname.lastname@example.org

-Liz is the past president of Oakvillegreen Conservation Association and a former journalist and newspaper editor who has worked in Europe and Canada.
+Liz is a former journalist and newspaper editor who has worked in Europe and Canada.
 Since 2004, she has led environmental groups and been engaged in environmental policy at the local and Provincial level.

 With a degree in Science from the University of Toronto and her background in journalism, Liz is able to combine excellent communication skills with the ability to thoroughly research issues to make her an effective environmental educator.
-The environmental education presentations and programs she has developed, based on the Ontario Science Curriculum, have been delivered to over 32,500 students.
+The environmental education presentations and programs she has developed, based on the Ontario Science, Social Studies and Geography curricula, have been delivered to over 77,000 students.